jsikyoon/ddocker/README.md

 ```export PATH=<ddocker_LOCATION>:$PATH```
 ```export DIST_DOCKER_PATH=<ddocker_LOCATION>```
 - If you are user, please ask administrator to share authorized_keys to connect other machines.
-- If you want to usr ddocker on other machines including one of workers, please do
+- If you want to usr ddocker on other machines including master or one of workers, please do
     - Git clone this repository
     - Copy info.json from where you installed
     - Copy authorized_keys to connect